wissamkontar/wissamkontar.github.io/_pages/talks.md

 ---

 * **The Road to Efficient and Sustainable Transportation** [[Slides](..\files\Wissam Kontar - Lightning Talk.pdf)] <br>
-Presented at the 2nd Sustainability Symposium at the University of Wisconsin-Madison
+Presented at the 2nd Sustainability Symposium at the University of Wisconsin-Madison, Madison, Wisconsin, 2023
+* **Transportation Innovation for Societal Benefits: Complexities and Oppurtinities** <br>
+Presented at the Future Faculty Symposium at the Soceity of Engineering Science Annual Meeting, University of Minnesota, Minnesota, 2023 <br>
+Presented at the Annual Postdoctoral Research Symposium at the University of Wisconsin-Madison
 * **The Promise of an Efficient and Sustainable Transport System: An Investigation into Automated Vehicles** [[Slides](..\files\NGTS_3_Talk.pdf)] <br>
 Presented at [Next Generation Transport System Conference NGTS-3](https://www.ngts2023.nextrans.org/), Purdue University, May 2023.
 * **An Investigation of Emerging Modes of Transportation** <br>